Dogs And Monkeys In English Proverbs And Sayings

 However, if I actually had to look after a pet, I would choose a cat, because they are much easier to care for and I love their independence.
 I do like dogs too, but they are hard work, with their walkies, and constant demands for affection.

-And for cleanliness I would definitely choose a cat - they are self-cleansing and unobtrusive in their toilet habits, whereas monkeys go anywhere, and dogs seem to prefer the back garden - yuk! - and monkeys wee anywhere - when I was young we had a very affectionate monkey who used to sit on my shoulder, which I loved, although I wasn't quite so enthusiastic when, on several occasions, he urinated down my back.
+And for cleanliness I would definitely choose a cat - they are self-cleansing and unobtrusive in their toilet habits, whereas dogs seem to prefer the back garden - yuk! - and monkeys wee anywhere - when I was young we had a very affectionate monkey who used to sit on my shoulder, which I loved, although I wasn't quite so enthusiastic when, on several occasions, he urinated down my back.

 I like animals, especially cats, dogs and monkeys

 When I was a child living in Africa, we had a succession of pets, including monkeys, a baboon, a bush baby, a duck, a cat and two dogs.